pahen/madge/README.md

 - {Boolean} **breakOnError**.
 True if the parser should stop on parse errors and when modules are missing, false otherwise.
 Defaults to false.
 - {Boolean} **optimized**.
 True if the parser should read modules from a optimized file (r.js).
 Defaults to false.
 - {String} **mainRequireModule**.
 Name of the module if parsing an optimized file (r.js), where the main file used `require()` instead of `define`.
 Defaults to `''`.
 - {String} **requireConfig**.
-Path to RequireJS config used to find shim dependencies.
+Path to RequireJS config used to find shim dependencies and path aliases.
 Not used by default.
 - {Function} **onParseFile**.
 Function to be called when parsing a file (argument will be an object with "filename" and "src" property set).
 - {Function} **onAddModule** .
 Function to be called when adding a module to the module tree (argument will be an object with "id" and "dependencies" property set).